seanchas116/libqmlbind/readme.md

 * A C++11-capable compiler: libqmlbind is tested against `gcc 4.8.4`.
 * Qt5: libqmlbind is tested against `Qt 5.6` and `Qt 5.2.1`.

-libqmlbind uses Qt's private headers.
-To quote the qmake warning:

-> This project is using private headers and will therefore be tied to this specific Qt module build version.
-> Running this project against other versions of the Qt modules may crash at any arbitrary point.
-> This is not a bug, but a result of using Qt internals.
-You have been warned!

 ### Build the Code
 First, clone the repository with all its submodules:
 ```